Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/canon-introduction-and-starter-workflow.md

 - initiative
 - engagement
-- decision making
+- decision-making
 - interaction

-The player should not carry the entire scene alone.
+The player should not have to carry the entire scene alone.

 ---

-# 12. Avoid Emotionally Loaded Triggers
+# 17. Avoid Heavily Charged Emotional Triggers

-Some topics activate powerful fandom distortions.
+Some topics activate strong fandom distortions.

-Others activate model distortions.
+Others activate model-specific distortions.

-This is especially important for internet-connected canon characters.
+This matters especially for internet-connected canon characters.

 A single opening can unintentionally reactivate: